Foreign Influence

 What are the components of the Research Security Program?

 The components of the Research Security Program addresses topics around intellectual property, export control, cybersecurity, and other risks.
-Jefferson has implemented a centralized program in effort to address the federal government’s concerns and to mitigate risks.
+Jefferson has implemented a centralized program, including multiple offices, in effort to address the federal government’s concerns and to mitigate risks.
 This program serves as a centralized depository for research security matters to ensure research integrity.
 If you have any questions about our program, please do not hesitate to reach out to us at research2@jefferson.edu.

 Program Elements

-Research taking place under government contracts may be subject to additional security controls.
+Research taking place under government contracts may be subject to additional security controls based on the data type, access, or storage.

 Researchers must regularly disclose financial interests (COI) and outside professional activities (COC) to protect U.S. research security, including relationships with foreign entities and research support.